josephmontes/VAA/README.md

 - 'b_wOBA' is wOBA vs. 'bad' 4-Seam Fastball
 - 'd_wOBA' is the difference between 'g_wOBA' and 'b_wOBA'
 - minimum 600 4-Seam Fastballs
-- I only used batting seasons from 2021 and 2022 seasons here because: there were a lot more qualifying batting seasons than pitching seasons, 2020 is confusing to evaluate, and this way every batter can be evaluated in the next season too
+- Only batting seasons from 2021 and 2022 seasons were used here because: there were a lot more qualifying batting seasons than pitching seasons, 2020 is confusing to evaluate, and this way every batter can be evaluated in the next season too

 ## List of batting seasons where d_wOBA >= -0.025